Go Back

 For the apples:

-• Partially cooked apples: melt ¼ cup unsalted butter in a large skillet over medium-high heat.
+• Partially cooked apples: Melt ¼ cup unsalted butter in a large skillet over medium-high heat.
 Add apples and sprinkle ½ cup sugar on top.
 Stir with a wooden spoon or spatula and cook for about 3 minutes, until they begin to caramelize here and there.
 Do not let them turn too dark or too soft.
 Remove from heat, add ½ teaspoon cinnamon and 1 tablespoon lemon juice and arrange them in the prepared dish.

-• Arrange the bread on top of the apples.
+• Trim 1 pound brioche bread (or alternatives) and cut it into cubes or tore it into chunks.
+Arrange the bread on top of the apples.
 It will be uneven.

 • Stir to combine 1 cup whole milk, 1 cup heavy cream, 2 large eggs and 1 egg yolk in a medium bowl or pitcher.
 Do not beat.
+Pour the mixture slowly over the bread pieces, gently pressing down to absorb the liquid.

-• Let it soak at room temperature for about 15 minutes, pressing a few times so that the bread absorbs as much of the milk mixture as possible before going into the oven.
+• Let it soak at room temperature for about 15-20 minutes, pressing a few times so that the bread absorbs as much of the milk mixture as possible before going into the oven.

 • Preheat oven to 350ºF (180°C).

 • Bake for about 40 minutes, until the liquid is absorbed and the crust is golden.
 Check the inside by lifting the bread with a fork.
 You don't want liquid, but it's fine if not completely set.
+Let rest for a few minutes on a wire rack.

 • Serve warm or at room temperature with caramel sauce, homemade dulce de leche or crème anglaise (custard sauce).
 For a showstopper dessert, add a dollop of whipped cream or vanilla ice cream and pour the sauce over it.